luerhard/chapter_regression_and_artifical/main.md

 ## Random Forest

 <!--\todo[author=JS]{I am wondering how this relates to penalized regression just discussed.
 Are PR and RF two different techniques or do they somehow come together in one analysis? }-->
-We now turn to another family of models: random forests.
+We now turn to another imoprtant group of [!ml] models: random forests.
 [!^rf!] is an algorithm from the family of ensemble methods, meaning it is a compound of multiple algorithms called _Decision Trees_.
 Ensemble methods exploit the concept of majority voting, where multiple simple models are trained to capture different aspects of the data and the prediction is the outcome most models agree upon [@bonaccorso:MachineLearningAlgorithms.2017, 154].